Keyword: Gestalt therapy

 Host: Armand DiMele

-Sexuality and Relationships with Dr. Judy Kuriansky January 5, 2006
+Sex Therapy and Intimacy with Dr. Judy Kuriansky January 5, 2006

 Host: Armand DiMeleGuests: Dr. Judy Kuriansky, Stephanie D'Ambra